Home

 3. If you have not found any obvious problems on your roof, then you need to perform a water test by spraying water on the roof with a garden hose while having someone in the Trailer looking for any leakage.

-The Easy Way: By using a product called EternaBond OneStep Miracle RV Roof Tape.
+The Easy Way: By using a product called EternaBond RV Roof Repair Tape.
 EternaBond is specifically designed for the RVer.
-OneStep utilizes Eternabond's advanced MicroSealant Technology with built-in primers and a specialized white UV stable backing.
+Eternabond's advanced MicroSealant Technology with built-in primers and a specialized white UV stable backing.
 Perfect for all RV roof repairs and maintenance.
 Truly a one step process.
 Very little pre-cleaning necessary.

 Did you know RV roof seams require yearly maintenance?
-Use OneStep over factory roof seams one time and never do roof seam maintenance again!
-25 year warranty!
-More than 25 high-end RV manufacturers now use EternaBond products in the manufacturing of their dream machines to ensure their customers will truly have a weather tight, leak-proof RV.
-By the way the only tools you need to use EternaBond is a pair of scissors.
+Use EternaBond over factory roof seams one time and never do roof seam maintenance again!
+25-year warranty!
+More than 25 high-end RV manufacturers now use EternaBond products in the manufacturing of their dream machines to ensure their customers will truly have a weather-tight, leak-proof RV.
+By the way, the only tools you need to use EternaBond is a pair of scissors.

 Do you have any suggestions or comments on this topic?
 You can add them to this page by clicking on the "Click Here To Post Comments" link located near the bottom of this page.